Board of Directors

 Hospital and Health System Leader, retired

 My wife, Mert, and I live in Green Bay, Wisconsin and have three adult daughters.
 We are members of First United Presbyterian Church in DePere where I currently serve as an Elder.
 My passion for outdoor ministry is rooted in my experiences leading to the rank of Eagle Boy ScoutOutward Bound mountaineering in Colorado, a summer in Rocky Mountain National Park serving with A Christian Ministry in the National Parks as well as church family camps at Daycholah Center.
 I enjoy most outdoor activities including biking, sailing, kayaking, hiking and fishing.
 In the winter I focus on woodworking.
-For the past 30+ years I have worked for HSHS St Vincent Hospital in Green Bay, serving in a variety of leadership positions.
+For the past 30+ years I have worked for HSHS St. Vincent Hospital in Green Bay, serving in a variety of leadership positions.

-“It is a privilege to serve on the UCCI Board as the Winnebago Presbytery representative.
-Part of my role is to connect the Presbyterian Church with the UCCI camps.
+It is a privilege to serve on the UCCI Board as the Winnebago Presbytery representative.
+Part of my role is to connect the Presbyterian Church with UCCI camps.
 I have personally benefited from outdoor ministry.
-I believe in the benefits outdoor ministry brings to individuals & communities and want to help make this available to all who would like this experience”.
+I believe in the benefits outdoor ministry brings to individuals and communities.
+I want to help make this experience available to more people.

 Wendy Dallman